-Employees who retire from the City of Corpus Christi, and eligible dependents and survivors, are eligible to continue to participate in the City's health insurance programs at the "blended" employee group rate which is determined annually by the City of Corpus Christi and approved by the City Council.
-Retirees have 31 days to elect to enroll in the City's self-funded, single-employer health insurance plan (Citicare, Citicare Public Safety, and Citicare-Fire) in which they were participating at the time of retirement unless otherwise stated in a plan document or collective bargaining agreement.
-In an effort to reduce the City's liability, retirees who are Medicare-eligible have been enrolled in a separate Medicare insurance plan and are no longer covered by the City's group insurance plan.
-As of August 1, 2013, a total of 202 eligible retirees and dependents were participating in the City's group health program detailed as follows:
+Employees who retize from the City of Corpus Christ, and eligible dependents and survivors, are eligible to continue to participate in the City's health insurance programs at the "bleaded" employees group rate which is determined annually by the City of Corpus Christi and approved by the City Council.
+Retirees have 31 days to elect to emroll in the City's self-funded, single-employer health insurance plan (Citicare, Citicare Public Safety, and Citicare-Fire) in which they were participating at the time of retirement unless otherwise stated in a plan document or collective burgaining agreement.
+In an effort to reduce the City's liability, retirees who are Medicare-eligible have been emolled in a separate Medicare insurance plan and are no longer covered by the City's group insurance plan a As of August 1, 2013, a total of 202 eligible retirees and dependents were participating in the City's group insurance plan.
+As of

 Citicare and Citicare Premium 74

-Citicare Public Safety Citicare Fire 65 63
+Citicare Public Safety 65

+Citicare Fire 63

-Pending election
+Pending election -

 Total 202